Every company wants more leads, right?

 To top it off, throughout the program the client repeatedly reported an increase in inbound lead generation and brand recognition with key business accounts.
 There’s no better confirmation of a job well done than a client saying they have a new sales lead from an earned article, or that they walked into a new business pitch and the company across the table was already familiar with their offering based on the work of the PR team to secure earned media.

-Whenever a client says they received an inbound call from an article, always ask which article.
-Not only do PR teams want their clients to keep a close watch on where their leads are coming from, but it’s important for the PR team to understand which articles produce leads.
+Whenever sales or marketing says they received an inbound call from an article, always ask which article.
+Not only do PR teams want to keep a close watch on where leads are coming from, but it’s important for the PR team to understand which articles produce leads.
 This helps the team better understand if they need to pivot a media angle or strengthen an existing theme or strategy.